rhyslwells/Data-Archive/content/standardised/Feature Extraction.md

    Similarly, in feature extraction, relationships between data points can be used to capture important aspects of the data, such as patterns or correlations, and transform them into features that a model can learn from.

 2. [[Dimensionality Reduction]]:
-   - One of the key techniques in feature extraction is **dimensionality reduction**, which is used to reduce the number of features while still preserving the important information in the data.
+   - One of the key techniques in feature extraction is **[[Dimensionality Reduction]]**, which is used to reduce the number of features while still preserving the important information in the data.
 This involves compressing the data into a smaller set of features that capture most of its variance.
 By doing this, you improve the efficiency of the machine learning model and make the analysis more interpretable.
 Allowing to focus on the most important features while ==reducing noise== and redundancy.

 3. **Visual Feature Extraction**:
    - In the case of complex data like images, techniques such as [[Activation atlases]] can be used to visualize and understand the features that are being extracted and activated within a neural network.
 These atlases show how different neurons in a neural network respond to specific features or patterns within the data, giving insights into what the model "sees" as important.